theastropath/turbot/README.md

 For the list of channels you can provide channel names on the command line using any number of `--channel "name"` options.
 Alternatively you can create a file named `channels.txt` where each line of the file is a channel name.
+You can also specify them via the environment variable `TURBOT_CHANNELS` as a semicolon delimited string, for example: `export TURBOT_CHANNELS="some;channels;here"`.

 More usage help can be found by running `turbot --help`.